CivicTechWR/WRvotes/docs/about.md

 </div>

-Waterloo Region Votes  is a project of [CivicTechWR](https://civictechwr.org), a local group that attempts to improve the lives of residents in Waterloo Region through civic technology.

 Over 9000 people used the municipal iteration of the site during the 2018 election and the project was featured in the [Waterloo Region